How Many Cups Of Rice For 10 People? (Cooked And Uncooked)

 • Under the tap, run cold water over the rice, moving the grains around with your hand.

-• Continue until the water runs clear out the bottom.
+• Continue until the water runs clear out of the bottom.

 • Tip the rice into a pot.